mgwebgroup/tradehelperonline/assets/scripts/rankings/README.md

 All methods described here utilize *SPYabs-1d* calculation.
 If you want to change it, supply option -c SPYprcnt-1d and replace the SPYabs-1d directory to SPYprcnt-1d.
 For daily application of these commands, just use the portions inside the for loops to avoid recalculation for entire month.

-1. For the month of August 2021, for symbols in watchlist 'y_universe' defined in 'query0' download price files, create ranks using default ranking algorithm, summarize them and determine trends.
+1. For the month of August 2021, for symbols in watchlist 'y_universe' defined in default 'query0' download price files, create ranks using default ranking algorithm, summarize them and determine trends.
 Use 'data/y_universe/SPYabs-1d/' directory.
 Default ranking algorithm compares daily closing deltas for the stock to that of the SPY.
 ```
 for DATE_REPORT in $(awk -F, '$0 ~ /^[[:digit:]]+,2021-08-[[:digit:]]+/ {print $2}' data/y_universe/trading_days_2021.csv) ; do \
 echo ${DATE_REPORT} ; \
-./main.sh -d ${DATE_REPORT} -l data/y_universe -q query0 > data/y_universe/SPYabs-1d/report_${DATE_REPORT} ; \
+./main.sh -d ${DATE_REPORT} -l data/y_universe > data/y_universe/SPYabs-1d/report_${DATE_REPORT} ; \
 done
 ```

+Note default ranking algorithm is stored in the *config* file and can be changed via -c option.
+See next example.

 2. For symbols in watchlist 'sectors' defined in 'query1' perform same actions as in the previous example using ranking algorithm 'SELFprcnt-5d'.
 Use 'data/sectors/SELFprcnt-5d' directory.
 Ranking algorithm 'self' compares prices to themselves 5 T days ago.
 ```